HeshanKarunaratne/aws/README.md

 - DataStore with Amplify is a powerful combination that provides a seamless way to handle data synchronization and offline functionality in your applications
 - When testing locally all the data is saved in Indexed DB

+48 .
+Encrypting Data with AWS KMS
+- Implement encryption for both data-in-transit(SSL) and data-at-rest
+- Steps
+    - Client Side Encryption
+        - You encrypt your data and manage your own keys
+    - Server Side Encryption
+        - AWS encrypts your data and manages the key for you

 #AWS Theories

 1 .
 What is Cloud Computing